Clicky

 When Dehydrating Berries...
 Can I Skip the Blanching Dip?

-1. Inactivates Enzymes - Blanching helps halt the action of enzymes that could continue changing colors, textures, flavors or cause undesirable ripening during drying.
-This preserves quality better.
+1. Inactivates Enzymes - Blanching helps halt the action of enzymes that change colors, textures, flavors or cause undesirable ripening during drying.
+Blanching preserves quality better.

-3. Precooks Slightly - Softening fibers through brief hot water exposure allows moisture to exit cells much easier subsequently when dehydrating.
-Food dries faster.
+3. Precooks Slightly - Softening fibers through brief hot water baths lets moisture exit cells much easier when dehydrating - this means your berries dry faster.

-4. Improves Appearance - For vibrant foods like carrots, blanching locks in brighter pigments before drying causes dulling oxidation reactions during slow exposure to air.
+4. Improves Appearance - For vibrant foods like carrots, blanching locks in brighter pigments before drying.

-You'll be able to skip the step because the manufacturer has already done that step for you.
+We can skip the step because the manufacturer has already done that (blanching) step for us.
 How neat is that?
 Plus, you won't get stained fingers ... :-)

 How to Dehydrate Berries